Ciguatera fish poisoning: Diagnosis

 The reversal of hot and cold sensations is an occasional symptom of CFP that may help differentiate it from norovirus.

 Treatment

-There is no known effective treatment or antidote for ciguatera poisoning.
-The mainstay of treatment is supportive care.
+Ciguatera poisoning is a treatable condition.
+Genetically susceptible individuals can develop a long-term illness due to inability to clear the Ciguatera toxins; these people can be treated using the protocol for Chronic Inflammatory Response Syndrome (CIRS).
+Acutely, the mainstay of treatment is supportive care, but once the toxin is identified, CIRS treatment should start as soon as possible, as it will speed recovery, even for those without the genetic susceptibility.

 There is some evidence that calcium channel blockers like nifedipine and verapamil are effective in treating some of the symptoms that remain after the initial sickness passes, such as poor circulation and shooting pains through the chest.
-These symptoms are due to vasoconstriction caused by maitotoxin.
+These symptoms are due to vasoconstriction caused by maitotoxin and/or palytoxin.
 Ciguatoxin lowers the threshold for opening voltage-gated sodium channels in synapses of the nervous system.
-Opening a sodium channel causes depolarization, which could sequentially cause paralysis, heart contraction, and changing the senses of hot and cold.
+Opening a sodium channel causes depolarization, which could sequentially cause paralysis, vasoconstriction, and changing the senses of hot and cold.
 Some medications such as amitriptyline may reduce some symptoms, such as fatigue and paresthesia, although benefit does not occur in every case.

 Mannitol

 Mannitol was once used for poisoning after one study reported symptom reversal.
 Follow-up studies in animals and case reports in humans also found benefit from mannitol.
 However, a randomized, double-blind clinical trial found no difference between mannitol and normal saline.
 Despite this its use may still be considered.